Taff3r/StudyConcurrent/Questions.md

 ### Lock-free (or non-blocking) data structurs attain thread safety without using blocking or locks.
 1. State one advantage of lock-free data structures.
 2. How do lock-free data structures work?
 What synchronization mechanism(s) do they rely on?
-Explain the idea in a feq (two-three) sentences.
+Explain the idea in a few (two-three) sentences.

 **Answer**
-TODO
+1. Guaranteed system-wide progress.
+Better for performance.
+2. Non-blocking data structures uses common memory and atomic read-modify-write primitives that the hardware must provide.
+Critical sections are almost always implemented using standard interfaces over these primitives.

 ### 19 TODO